Pr0f23ss0R/IcarusMods/readme.md

 Pr0fMods

+*** Since I don't have enough time to take care for the weekly updates, my mods are going to be updated by TheOrangeFloof. https://gitlab.floofsnetwork.xyz/icarus-modding/Mods/-/tree/master/Pr0f23ss0R ***

 some standalone mods, a qol-pack and my pr0fpack can be found in here.

 I'd recommend using the Icarus Mod Manager from Jimk72, which can be found here